 Once again Microsoft has revised its Surface lineup and the Surface Laptop 3 has more power, a new 15-inch size to go alongside the 13-incher and USB-C ports which were badly missing last year.

-We checked it out at Microsoft's launch event in New York - here's what we thought of the new models.
+We checked it out at Microsoft's launch event in New York and then again at an event at Microsoft's London store. - here's what we thought of the new models.

 Design, Keyboard and Trackpad